 Applicants whose mother tongue is not English may be asked to demonstrate an English-language proficiency beyond the submission of the language proficiency test scores.

-- Personal statement: A personal statement of interest, 1-2 pages in length using the provided Personal Statement Form [.doc].
-The form must include the following information: a) Your reasons for applying to the program; b) Your career aspirations; c) Any information relevant to your application to which you would like to direct the attention of the admissions committee.
+- Personal Statement: A statement no longer than two (2) pages in length must be uploaded through uApply.
+Please write the words 'PERSONAL STATEMENT' as well as your first and last name at the top of the page of your pdf document.
+The statement must include the following information: a) Your reason(s) for applying to the program; b) Your career aspirations; and c) Any additional relevant information about yourself that you wish to bring to the attention of the admissions committee.

 Notification & confirmation of acceptance